15 Workouts That Burn the Most Calories, According to Science

 Carrying a backpack on a hike or climb of any sort is a great form of outdoor exercise, burning around 637 calories for a 200-pound individual.
 Thanks to the added weight of the bag, you’re building muscular strength both in your upper and lower body.
 “The varied terrain is also great for improving coordination and working the small stabilizing muscle in the legs and ankles,” says Clayton.
 To make backpacking burn even more, consider increasing the weight you’re carrying or choosing an even steeper terrain.
-Don't miss some of America's most stunning trails to hike this summer.
+Find out these myths about fitness over 50 you shouldn’t believe.